The Causes of an Atlanta Jackknife Accident

 - Improper braking: Even when a truck is in great condition, it is ultimately up to the driver to operate it properly.
 A distracted, speeding, or inadequately trained truck driver may brake dangerously and cause skidding to occur.

 Filing an injury or wrongful death claim against a trucking company can be the start of a long and difficult process.
 Trucking companies rarely agree to pay for the full amount of a claim, and they work with professionals who specialize in claim denial.
 If you’ve been injured in a truck crash, you’ll need the experienced Georgia truck accident attorneys at The Law Offices of Wayne Grant, P.C. by your side.
 We’ll strengthen your case by establishing hard evidence and employing customized legal strategies.
-Call us toll-free at (866) 249-5513 to learn more about your case and the options available to you.
+Call us at (404) 995-3955 to learn more about your case and the options available to you.

 Contact us today for a free and comprehensive case evaluation.